auraphp/Aura.Input/README.md

 Rules are closures that test a form input value.
 The first parameter is the name of the form field to test; the second parameter is the message to use if the rule fails; the third parameter is a closure to test the form input value.

-The closure should return `true` if the rule passes, or `false` if it does not, and it should take two parameters: the value of the field being tested, and the set of all fields (in case we need to compare to other inputs).
+The rule should take two parameters: the value of the field being tested, and optionally the set of all fields (in case we need to compare to other inputs).
+It should return `true` if the rule passes, or `false` if it does not.

 ```php
 <?php